-This page gives an overview of California wines, from the different wine varieties produced in California, California wine regions and wineries, some of the best vintages, and recommendations on selecting wine.
+Looking for a guide to California wines?
+Keep reading to learn about the different wine varieties produced in California, California wine regions and wineries, some of the best vintages, and recommendations on selecting California wine.

 California is the largest wine growing state in the United States, with literally thousands of wineries.
 Due to the large variety of microclimates in the state, many different types of wine are produced in California, from ordinary table wines to fine wines that have gained world recognition.